Ludy87/xplora_watch/README.md

 ---

+## Disabel scan intervall (v2.13.0)

+- To deactivate the scan interval you can set the value to "0", the default value is 180.

+---

 ## Downloaded from voice messages, Videos and Images (v2.7.0)

 - All voice messages, videos and images are stored in `config/www/{voice|video|image|}`. [#152](https://github.com/Ludy87/xplora_watch/discussions/152)